Lemoncode/parcel-by-sample/08 linter/README.md

 # Linting

-Parcel by default doesn't offer an integration with eslint or tslint, you have to do it via plugins.
+Parcel by default doesn't offer an integration with eslint or tslint, you have to do it via plugins (https://github.com/parcel-bundler/parcel/issues/64)

 There is a plugin ([parcel-plugin-eslint](https://github.com/BoltDoggy/parcel-plugin-eslint)) available but is at _experimental stage_.
 We will check how to use it, but at the time of this writing is not recommeded to use this outside of a lab enviroment.

+_Stability: 1 - Experimental This feature is still under active development and subject to non-backwards compatible changes, or even removal, in any future version.
+Use of the feature is not recommended in production environments._

 ## Steps to build it